LukasWoodtli/WebPage/pelican/content/object_databases.md

     - one manager per client machine
     - shared by all clients on that machine
     - handles permit revokes
-    - read/write cache and commseg
+    - read/write cache and Commseg
     - not directly involved in page fetch
 - Persistent Storage Region (*PSR*)
     - reserved area of virtual address space (in C++ part)